GALVESTON- Gregory Sean Cameron died Wednesday morning, Aug. 3, 2022, at home with family at his side. He was 51.

 Memorials can be made to The Rainbow Connection (www.rccamp.org), providing summer camp and other support to families living with cancer; or to an organization Sean would support.

-All those who knew and loved Sean are invited to a celebration of his life, which will be held at a later date at the Elks Lodge, 1518 23rd St. In Galveston.
+All those who knew and loved Sean are invited to a celebration of his life on Saturday, September 17, 2022 at the Knights of Columbus,1912 Winnie in Galveston from 1:00 P.M. to 4:00 P.M., with a toast to Sean at 2:30 P.M.
 Come as you are, that’s how Sean would take you.

 “The free soul is rare, but you know it when you see it-basically because you feel good, very good, when you are near or with them.” ~Charles Bukowski.